Gani-laboratory/go-crud/readme.md

   ### Handled by gorm
   - No need defer key to close connection.
   - No need create connection once doing i/o / read/write to database
-  - No more raw sql query
+  - No more execute raw sql query manually & no more check raw affected after mutate data manually
+  - simple way to check rows affected 😼
-  - No more iteration once loop todo for find all refactor software architecture
+  - No more iteration once loop todo for find all todo

+refactor software architecture

 - [V1](https://afrizalmy.com/membuat-crud-golang-rest-api-dengan-postgresql)